Scope of application

 ● Disputes relating to the supply and contacts of water and water services

-● Disputes relating to the supply and contracts of mobile and fixed telephony services
+● Disputes relating to the supply and contracts of mobile and fixed telephone services

 ● Disputes relating to the supply and contracts of telecommunications services